Implementing Rules

 Just like only a single Rule can be triggered per word in the query, only a single Rule can be triggered per applied filter.
 For example:

-• Rule A has the filter brand:Nike as its condition
+- Rule A has the filter

-• If the query is anything other than “shoes” and the filter brand:Nike is applied, only Rule A is triggered.
+is applied, only Rule B is triggered. - If the query is anything other than “shoes” and the filter

 This follows the same precedence logic applied on Rules on queries and contexts.